Avoid common reception downfalls.

-- The music was TOO LOUD.
+2. The music was TOO LOUD.
 Again, hire a great wedding DJ who is experienced and focused on creating a fantastic overall experience for you and your guests.
-Other suggestions to avoid this common complaint: Set guest tables away from speakers and seat older guests further from the sound equipment.
+Other suggestions to avoid this common complaint: Move tables and chairs away from speakers and seat older guests further from the sound equipment.

-- Speeches were TOO LONG and we couldn’t decipher the words.
-Keep speeches & toasts under five minutes each.
+3. Speeches were TOO LONG and we couldn’t decipher the words.
+Keep speeches under five minutes.
 Ideally, they should last between two and five minutes.
-A good DJ will spend a few moments with each person speaking, teaching him or her how to correctly operate and speak into the microphone.
+A good DJ will spend a few moments with each person making a toast or speech, teaching him or her how to correctly operate and speak into the microphone.
 He will also use a quality microphone!

-- We stood forever in the receiving line.
-The fewer people in receiving lines the better.
+6. We stood forever in the receiving line.
 The bride & groom, and their parents are the only required greeters.
 Better yet, couples should instead consider visiting individual tables during or immediately following dinner.
 (See #10 below)

-- We had too much time to “kill” between the ceremony and reception.
-Guests are often at a loss for ways to fill the time between a two o’clock wedding and a six o’clock reception.
+7. We had too much time to ‘kill’ between the ceremony and reception.
+Out-of-town guests are often at a loss for ways to fill the time between a two o’clock wedding and a six o’clock reception.
 Try to keep the down time to a minimum.
 When it isn’t possible to hold the events within an hour or so of each other, ask the hall if it will open its doors early for your visiting guests (and ask them if there’s a charge).
 Other options include asking relatives or close friends to invite them to their home for a light snack, or arranging a hospitality suite for them at their hotel.

 9. I was offended that I had to pay for drinks.
 Open bars are the accepted norm.
-If your budget is tight, offer wine and beer only — or limit drink choices to “call” brands.
+If your budget is tight, offer wine and beer only — or limit drink choices to ‘call’ brands.
 You can also close the bar during the dinner hour to save on costs.
-An emerging trend is to create a “signature” drink and offer it along with beer & wine only.
+An emerging trend is to create a ‘signature’ drink and offer it along with beer & wine only.

-- I was never thanked for my gift!
-Share this task with your spouse.
+11. I was never thanked for my gift!
+Share this task with your husband.
 Divide your list, write your notes at the same time, and make a pact to finish a certain number every night until they are finished.
 Dangle a carrot in front of your noses.
 When the last note is FINALLY written, reward yourselves with a special bottle of wine or dinner out.
-It is customary to mail thank-you notes within 6 weeks.
+It is customary to mail thank-you notes within three months.
 You don’t want to wait that long for your carrot anyway, do you?